Larry-Osakwe/key-card/backend/README.md

 The API will be available at http://localhost:8000

-## GitHub API Integration
+## MCP Server Integration

-The service integrates with the GitHub API to fetch data about pull requests:

-- PR metadata (title, description, author, etc.)
-- Files changed in the PR
-- PR comments
-- Full diff content (for PRs with ≤100 files changed)
+The service implements two Model Context Protocol (MCP) servers using FastMCP:

+1. **Internal Documentation Server**: Provides access to internal documentation
+   - Loads documents from a JSON file or uses default examples
+   - Implements search functionality with relevance scoring
+   - Exposes both resources and tools via the MCP protocol

+2. **Web Data Server**: Simulates retrieving data from web sources
+   - Loads web sources from a JSON file or uses default examples
+   - Implements search with simulated API behavior (including latency and errors)
+   - Provides realistic web search results with relevance scoring

-### Benefits of Using a GitHub API Token
+### Benefits of Using MCP

-- Higher rate limits (5,000 requests/hour vs 60 for unauthenticated requests)
-- Access to private repositories
+- Clear separation of concerns between data sources
+- Standardized protocol for data retrieval
+- Improved modularity and maintainability
-- More complete data access
+- Easy to extend with additional data sources

-### Rate Limiting

-The service handles GitHub API rate limits gracefully, informing the user when limits are reached.

 ## LangGraph Integration

-The service uses LangGraph to analyze pull requests with LLMs:
+The service uses LangGraph to process customer support queries:

-- Takes PR metadata from GitHub API
-- Processes it through a simple LangGraph workflow
+- Analyzes and classifies the query type
+- Rewrites complex queries into sub-queries
+- Retrieves relevant data from MCP servers
-- Generates insightful analysis using OpenAI's models
+- Generates accurate responses using OpenAI's models
+- Evaluates response quality and refines if needed

-The LangGraph workflow currently includes:
+The LangGraph workflow includes:

-1. State management with messages, PR metadata, and analysis results
-2. A simple graph with one node for PR analysis
-3. LLM integration using langchain_openai
+1. **Query Analysis**: Classifies queries as greetings, questions, etc.
+2. **Query Rewriting**: Breaks down complex queries into specific sub-queries
+3. **Data Retrieval**: Fetches information from both MCP servers in parallel
+4. **Response Generation**: Creates a comprehensive answer based on retrieved data
+5. **Response Evaluation**: Scores the response and determines if refinement is needed

 ### LLM Features

-- Provides concise summaries of PR changes
-- Identifies potential issues or concerns
-- Suggests improvements
+- Intelligent query classification and rewriting
+- Source-based response generation
+- Response quality evaluation
+- Refinement loop for low-quality responses
-- Returns well-formatted markdown responses
+- Returns well-formatted markdown responses with source citations

 ## API Endpoints

-- `POST /analyze-pr`: Analyze a GitHub Pull Request using GitHub API and LangGraph
-- `POST /generate-response`: Generate a response to a user message using the LLM
+- `POST /api/chat`: Process a customer support query and return a response with sources and scores
+- `GET /internal-docs/search`: Search internal documentation (MCP server endpoint)
+- `GET /web-data/search`: Search web data sources (MCP server endpoint)

 ## Integration with Next.js Frontend

 This service is consumed by the tRPC router in the Next.js frontend.
 The backend service handles:

-1. GitHub API integration
-2. LLM processing with LangGraph
+1. Query processing with LangGraph
+2. Data retrieval from MCP servers
-3. Response generation for user queries about PRs
+3. Response generation with sources and confidence scores